This Highlight is in a protected area

-When the counts died out around 1220, the castle fief was divided and ownership changed several times.
-Part of the castle was owned by Elise, daughter of Count Emicho III. von Leiningen and wife of Ruprecht the arguable from Nassau.
-With her death, this share was transferred to the county of Virneburg via her daughter.
-Another share in the castle fell to the County of Diez and from there to the County of Weilnau.
-A third part of the Schaumburg fell to the Isenburg family.
-When the estate was divided in 1232, the Schaumburg share came into the possession of Gerlach I of Limburg.
-However, the Limburg family had to forego part of the castle in an arbitration award in favor of Kurköln as early as 1266.
-The Archbishop of Cologne Siegfried von Westerburg transferred the Kurkölner share to the House of Westerburg in 1276.
+When the counts died out in the male line around 1220, the castle fiefdom was divided and changed hands several times.
+Part of the castle was owned by Elise, daughter of Count Emicho III. von Leiningen and wife of Ruprecht the Quarrelsome of Nassau.
+With her death, this share passed to the County of Virneburg via her daughter.
+Another part of the castle fell to the County of Diez and from there to the County of Weilnau.
+A third part of the Schaumburg fell to the House of Isenburg.
+When his inheritance was divided in 1232, the Schaumburg share came into the possession of Gerlach I of Limburg.
+In 1266, however, the House of Limburg had to relinquish part of the castle in an arbitral award in favor of Electorate of Cologne.
+The Archbishop of Cologne, Siegfried von Westerburg, transferred the Electoral Cologne share to the House of Westerburg in 1276.

 March 20, 2021

-Schaumburg Castle, also known as the Schaumburg, is a castle south of Balduinstein near Limburg an der Lahn.
-Originally the plant was a hilltop castle.
+Schloss Schaumburg, also called the Schaumburg for short, is a castle south of Balduinstein near Limburg an der Lahn.
+The complex was originally a hilltop castle.
 Its main tower is the zero point of the Soldner coordinate system for the Duchy of Nassau.